fvaleri/strimzi-backup/README.md

 cluster in a different data center.

 To run the script you need to be logged it as `cluster-admin` user.
-Each backup archive contains a `README` file reporting the Operator's version that you need to deploy after the restore procedure has completed.
+Each backup archive contains a `README` file reporting the Operator's version, that you need to deploy after the restore procedure.
 It only supports local file system.
-Consumer group offsets are included, but not KafkaConnect custom images that are usually hosted on an external image registry.
+Consumer group offsets are included, but not KafkaConnect custom images, that are usually hosted on an external image registry.

 This is a work in progress, contributions are welcomed.